dynatrace-partners/TechLab-Environment-Automation/README.md

     If you get a 401 error check the value of your accessKeyID, secretAccessKey and region environment variables.
 Ensure both the initial and current values are set and the same.
 If they are verify you have added the correct roles in IAM.

-5. Check that the ImageId environment variable has been set in postman
+5. Check that the ImageId environment variable has been set in postman.
+Please note it may be different than my screen shot as this will change every time a new image is realeased.

 ![](./images/ami/getAMIVars.png)